MilesMcBain/flippingtables/README.md

 Calling `flippingtables::flip()` will advance the binding for the current print method to be used for all configured classes to the next one in the list.
-Print methods are cycled through in the order they are configured, and of course the cycle wraps-around so cycling can happen endlessly.
+Print methods are cycled through in the order they are configured, and of course the cycle wraps around so cycling can happen endlessly.

-If the last result (`.Last.value`) has a class that is configured for flipping, then the object is automatically reprinted with the new print method selected the object is automatically reprinted with the new print method selected by `flip()`.
+If the last result (`.Last.value`) has a class that is configured for flipping, then the object is automatically re-printed with the new print method selected by `flip()`.

 Here’s how it might look: